A Guide to Proper Image Use on HubPages

 Sound Image Practices

-Though it is best to use one's own photos and images on HubPages (doing so can add extra authority, originality, usefulness, and flair to a Hub), there are times when we lack the time and resources to take photos or create images to cover all topics and subjects on which we write.
+Though it is best to use one's own photos and images on HubPages (doing so can add extra authority, originality, usefulness, and flair to an article), there are times when we lack the time and resources to take photos or create images to cover all topics and subjects on which we write.

 Luckily, HubPages makes it easy to import images from elsewhere online that have been created by other people.
 Though all you have to do is insert an image URL into the Photo Capsule to import an image, the process of LEGALLY using others' images online is more complicated than that.

-Instead of using page breaks, we recommend breaking up your Hub by inserting photos that help illustrate your Hub and additional Text Capsules with clear subtitles.
+Instead of using page breaks, we recommend breaking up text by inserting photos that help illustrate your article and additional Text Capsules with clear subtitles.

 It is NOT OK to...